 Lego Duplo My First Train features a buildable train and three wagons.
 Toddlers are fascinated with trains where they can pretend play to driving it.
-It also include a boy, a girl and a cat figure to make the pretend play more fun!
+It also includes a boy, a girl, and a cat figure to make the pretend-play more fun!

-Each block is colorful and decorated with numbers 0 to 9 that serves as visuals to learn their numbers while playing with this easy-to-build train.
+Each block is colorful and decorated with numbers 0 to 9 that serve as visuals to learn their numbers while playing with this easy-to-build train.

 - Has several features & functionalities that help toddlers to be creative